mredenti/ModernCMake/slides/episodes/finding_packages.md

 - Looks for a file named `find<package_name>.cmake` in the CMake cache variable `CMAKE_MODULE_PATH`

+## Using find_package

+When attempting dependency detection with find_package, you should make sure that:

+A Find<PackageName>.cmake module exists,

+Which components, if any, it provides, and

+What imported targets it will set up.

+A complete list of Find<PackageName>.cmake can be found from the command-line interface:

+$ cmake --help-module-list | grep "Find"

 ## how does findMPI.cmake works

 also set up a handful of useful variables, reflecting what was actually found, which you can